 As the price of Cable service goes up and up and much of what is paid for often is never watched, many look to cut the Cable / Satellite TV Cord.

-Luckily in 2016 there are many options to cut the TV cord and keep watching your favorite shows.
+Luckily there are many options to cut the TV cord and keep watching your favorite shows.

 Keep in mind there is always a degree of technicality when setting up a cord cutter setup.